edsu/skos_wikidata/README.md

 of concepts it's not so bad.
 YMMV.
 Optimizations could be made (not saving all the time, etc) so give it a try and let me know!

-Oh, and here's a video I made demonstrating the tool in action:
+Oh, and [here](https://vimeo.com/128396304) is a video demonstration of the tool in action.

-<iframe src="https://player.vimeo.com/video/128396304" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>